 3. Breastfeeding lowers the risk of breast and ovarian cancers

-As we mentioned earlier, breastfeeding bolsters a baby’s immunity and protects them from certain diseases.
-The same goes for moms, as breastfeeding lowers the risk of breast cancer by as much as 4.3% for every year of breastfeeding.
+Did you know that breastfeeding lowers the risk of breast cancer by as much as 4.3% for every year of breastfeeding?

-Meanwhile, another study revealed that moms who choose to breastfeed for more than 13 months are 63% less likely to develop ovarian cancer in contrast to moms who breastfeed for less than 7 months.
+Meanwhile, another study revealed that mamas who choose to breastfeed for more than 13 months are 63% less likely to develop ovarian cancer than moms who breastfeed for less than 7 months.

 4. Breastfeeding reduces the risk of diabetes

-Type 2 diabetes, in particular, can be prevented by almost 50% among moms who breastfeed for longer than 2 months.
-And for moms who continue to breastfeed past the 5-month mark, a reduction by more than 50% is noted.
+Type 2 diabetes, in particular, can be prevented by almost 50% of moms who breastfeed for longer than 2 months.
+And for mamas who continue to breastfeed past the 5-month mark, a reduction of more than 50% is noted.

 5. Breastfeeding is good for the heart—literally and metaphorically

-Breastfeeding forges a connection between a mum and her baby is indescribable.
-Much of that can be owed to the hormones oxytocin and prolactin that helps mum feel less stressed and more calm, confident and positive.
+Breastfeeding forges a connection between a mama and her baby is indescribable.
+Much of that can be owed to the hormones oxytocin and prolactin that helps mama feel less stressed and more calm, confident, and positive.

-But other than the emotional benefit, breastfeeding also lowers the risks for hypertension and cardiovascular diseases by 20-30%.
-This breastfeeding benefit applies to moms who breastfeed for at least four months.
+In addition, breastfeeding also lowers the risks for hypertension and cardiovascular diseases by 20-30% in mamas who breastfeed for at least four months.

-Here at Mama’s Choice, we believe that breastfeeding is a personal decision.
-We’re just here to help you learn the facts about breastfeeding so you can make an informed decision for yourself and your baby. 🙂 Did you find this article about breastfeeding benefits helpful?
-Click the share button and help a fellow mum make the right choice in her journey!
+We believe that breastfeeding is a personal decision here at Mama’s Choice.
+We’re just here to help you learn the facts about breastfeeding so you can make an informed decision for yourself and your baby. 🙂

 Hanna of Mama's Choice